zhanmu-tw/batocera-docker-setup/README.md

 ## 3. Batocera Service Creation

-This is the **critical** part - the service must properly mount cgroup v1.
+In troubleshooting this, I found that the service needed to mount cgroup v1, and that cgroup2 was mounted.
+As such the service script will ensure this is set during the service startup

-### Create Docker Service
+### Download the script

-Download the script in this repo called docker and put it in /userdata/system/services/docker
+Found in this repo called docker and save it to /userdata/system/services/docker

 ### Make executable